itod/parsekit/res/minimath.md

         [self.assembly push:n];
     })*;

 This action executes immediately after the multiply operator (`*`) and right-hand side `primary` operand have been matched.
-Since the `*` operator has been discarded,  we can be assured that the top 2 objects on the stack are NSNumbers placed by our `atom` rule action.
+Since the `*` operator has been discarded,  we can be assured that the top two objects on the stack are NSNumbers placed by our `atom` rule action.

 Again, we can use ParseKit's handy built-in macros to simplify our Objective-C action code.
 Here's the same action simplified: